 • physical examination;

-• RIBT study - reaction of the degree of immobilization of the causative agent of treponema pallidum;
+• RIBT study - reaction to the degree of immobilization of the causative agent of Treponema pallidum;

-• RIF study - the reaction of immunofluorescence for the presence of antitreponemal antibodies;
+• RIF study - immunofluorescence reaction for the presence of antitreponemal antibodies;

 • trial treatment;

-• for the diagnosis of somatic lesions, ECG, ultrasound, gastro- and pharyngoscopy, pulmonary radiography, lumbar puncture for the study of cerebrospinal fluid are performed.
+• To diagnose somatic lesions, ECG, ultrasound, gastro- and pharyngoscopy, chest X-ray, and lumbar puncture to examine cerebrospinal fluid are performed.

 Treatment of tertiary syphilis is carried out exclusively in specialized hospitals.

-Tertiary syphilis, like its complications, is not completely treated, therefore, the course of therapy is aimed at improving the quality of life and preventing further general infection.
+Tertiary syphilis, like its complications, cannot be completely cured, so the course of therapy is aimed at improving the quality of life and preventing further general infection.

-Combinations of 4th and 5th generation bacterial agents in combination with iodine-containing preparations are shown.
+Combinations of 4th and 5th generation bacterial agents in combination with iodine-containing drugs are shown.

-In the first two weeks, the patient is prescribed a course of drugs of the erythromycin and tetracycline series.
-After connecting drugs of the penicillin group, symptomatic agents.
+In the first two weeks, the patient is prescribed a course of erythromycin and tetracycline drugs.
+Afterwards, drugs of the penicillin group and symptomatic drugs are added.

-The duration of the course, dosages are determined by the attending physician individually, taking into account the duration of the disease, the degree of infection and the severity of complications, the age and physical condition of the patient.
+The duration of the course and dosage are determined by the attending physician individually, taking into account the duration of the disease, the degree of infection and the severity of complications, the age and physical condition of the patient.

-The tertiary period of syphilis is optional.
+The tertiary period of syphilis is not mandatory.
 Previously, tertiary syphilis developed in 5-40% of untreated and poorly treated patients.
-Recently, tertiary syphilis is rarely recorded due to more effective therapy, dispensary events, a large percentage of detection and treatment of patients with latent syphilis.
+Recently, tertiary syphilis is rarely registered due to more effective therapy, dispensary activities, and a high percentage of detection and treatment of patients with latent syphilis.

-In the typical ("classic") course of syphilitic infection, the tertiary period of syphilis develops after the secondary period.
-In the overwhelming number of patients between the secondary and tertiary periods of syphilis, a latent period is observed, and only in some cases, tertiary syphilis follows directly after secondary syphilis.
-Most often, tertiary syphilis develops in the 3-5th year of the disease, later its frequency progressively and rapidly decreases.
-Cases of the development of clinical manifestations of tertiary syphilis, 50-60 years after infection, are described.
+In the typical (“classical”) course of syphilitic infection, the tertiary period of syphilis develops after the secondary period.
+In the overwhelming majority of patients, a latent period is observed between the secondary and tertiary periods of syphilis, and only in some cases tertiary syphilis follows directly after secondary syphilis.
+Most often, tertiary syphilis develops in the 3rd-5th year of the disease, later its frequency progressively and rapidly decreases.
+Cases of the development of clinical manifestations of tertiary syphilis have been described 50-60 years after infection.

-The development of tertiary syphilitic lesions is facilitated by a decrease in the reactivity of the body, general serious diseases, and chronic intoxication.
-Mechanical, chemical and thermal trauma to the skin also provoke the appearance of tertiary syphilides.
-Distinguish between tertiary active and tertiary latent syphilis.
+The development of tertiary syphilitic lesions is facilitated by a decrease in the body’s reactivity, common severe diseases, and chronic intoxication.
+Mechanical, chemical and thermal injuries to the skin also provoke the appearance of tertiary syphilides.
+There are tertiary active and tertiary latent syphilis.

 Symptoms

-Clinical manifestations of tertiary syphilis are localized, organ.
-They are not characterized by proliferative, but destructive changes.
+Clinical manifestations of tertiary syphilis are localized, organ-based.
+They are characterized not by proliferative, but by destructive changes.
 They leave behind scars or cicatricial atrophy.
-Lesions of tertiary syphilis in the form of tubercles and gummas can develop in any organs and tissues, but most often the skin, mucous membranes, bones, vascular and nervous systems, and internal organs are affected.
+Tertiary syphilis lesions in the form of tubercles and gummas can develop in any organs and tissues, but most often the skin, mucous membranes, bones, vascular and nervous systems, and internal organs are affected.

-If the patient does not indicate the presence of previously transferred syphilis, it can be quite difficult to determine the disease.
-X-rays and laboratory tests confirm the diagnosis of syphilis, but in this case, the tests can be false negative.
+If the patient does not indicate the presence of previous syphilis, it can be quite difficult to determine the disease.
+X-rays and laboratory tests confirm the diagnosis of syphilis, but in this case the tests may be false negative.
 Therefore, it is best to turn to professionals.
-If you have any symptoms of bone or joint disease and questionable research results, before being treated, you should come for a consultation with a specialist.
-The clinic of traumatology and orthopedics in Moscow has earned a good reputation both among patients and doctors, thanks primarily to its doctors, who daily diagnose and treat diseases of the musculoskeletal system.
+If you have any symptoms of bone or joint disease and questionable test results, you should consult a specialist before treatment.
+The Clinic of Traumatology and Orthopedics in Moscow has earned a good reputation among both patients and doctors, thanks primarily to its doctors who daily perform both diagnosis and treatment of diseases of the musculoskeletal system.

-Syphilides of the skin of the Tertiary period are tubercles and gummas, which are pathohistologically chronic infectious granulomas.
-They differ from each other only in size - tubercles - in size from a hemp grain to a pea, gum - from a pea to a walnut, and the depth of occurrence - tubercles - in the skin itself, gum - in the subcutaneous base.
-Rashes of tertiary syphilis are not as numerous as the elements in the secondary period, are located mainly on one side of the body, tend to cluster, form deep infiltrates and ulcers.
+Skin syphilides of the tertiary period are tubercles and gummas, which are pathohistologically a chronic infectious granuloma.
+They differ from each other only in size - tubercles - the size of a hemp grain to a pea, gumma - from a pea to a walnut, and the depth of their occurrence - tubercles - in the skin itself, gumma - in the subcutaneous base.
+The rashes of tertiary syphilis are not as numerous as the elements during the secondary period, they are located mainly on one side of the body, tend to cluster, and form deep infiltrates and ulcers.
 The rash does not cause subjective sensations - pain, itching.

-Patients with tertiary syphilis are slightly infectious, they are practically not dangerous to others.
+Patients with tertiary syphilis are less contagious and are practically not dangerous to others.

 Lymph nodes in tertiary syphilis are not involved in the process.
 Serological reactions in 35-40% of patients with active tertiary syphilis are negative.
-Therefore, to establish or confirm the diagnosis of tertiary syphilis, it is necessary to examine the blood for RIF and RIBT (the reaction of immunofluorescence and immobilization of treponema), which are positive in almost all cases of this period of syphilis.
+Therefore, to establish or confirm the diagnosis of tertiary syphilis, it is necessary to examine the blood for RIF and RIBT (immunofluorescence and treponemal immobilization reaction), which are positive in almost all cases of this period of syphilis.

-When examined in a dark field of a light microscope, it is not possible to detect pale treponemas.
-This can be explained by the fact that as a result of the manifestation of infectious immunity in tertiary syphilis, pale treponemas are extremely small.
-Along with this, a decrease in the number of treponemas in tertiary syphilis is also facilitated by the necrotic disintegration of granulomas due to high tissue sensitization.
+When examined in a dark field with a light microscope, treponema pallidum cannot be detected.
+This can be explained by the fact that as a result of the manifestation of infectious immunity in tertiary syphilides, there are extremely few pale treponemas.
+Along with this, the necrotic disintegration of granuloma due to high tissue sensitization also contributes to the reduction in the number of treponemas in tertiary syphilis.

-The tubercles of tertiary syphilis do not appear all at the same time, but jerky, their development is slow.
-In connection with the above, tubercle elements are at different stages of development, causing secondary, evolutionary polymorphism.
-The course of tubercular syphilis is long enough and without treatment is delayed for several months or even years.
+The tubercles of tertiary syphilis do not appear all at once, but in spurts, their development is slow.
+In connection with the above, the tuberculate elements are at different stages of development, causing secondary, evolutionary polymorphism.
+The course of tubercular syphilide is quite long and, without treatment, drags on for several months or even years.

-Syphilitic tubercles of tertiary syphilis are hemispherical, dark red, dense.
-The evolution of the tubercle is twofold: either it ulcerates and a scar remains in its place, or ulceration does not occur and cicatricial atrophy develops in the place of the tubercle.
+Syphilitic tubercles of tertiary syphilis are hemispherical in shape, dark red in color, and have a dense consistency.
+The evolution of the tubercle is twofold: either it ulcerates and a scar remains in its place, or ulceration does not occur and cicatricial atrophy develops at the site of the tubercle.
 The ulcer of tubercular syphilis in tertiary syphilis is round in shape, its edges are not undermined, the bottom is covered with yellowish necrotic masses.
-The scar is mosaic in relief (different depths of occurrence of individual scars) and color (the presence of scars of various colors - pink, brown, whitish).
-New tubercles never appear on the scar.
+The scar is mosaic in relief (different depths of individual scars) and color (the presence of scars of different colors - pink, brown, whitish).
+New bumps never appear on the scar.

-Grouped tubercle syphilis occurs more often than other types of rashes of tertiary syphilis and is a group of few (10-20-30 elements) non-merging tubercles on a limited area of the skin.
+Grouped tuberculate syphilide is more common than other types of tertiary syphilis rashes and is a group of few (10-20-30 elements) non-merging tubercles in a limited area of skin.
 The tubercles can be grouped into shapes and form rings, concentric arcs, etc.

-Serpiginating (creeping) tubercular syphilis of tertiary syphilis is characterized by the spread of the lesion on the surface either eccentrically, or in any one direction.
-First, a group of tubercles appears, which merge and undergo slow evolution.
+Serpiginating (creeping) tubercular syphilide of tertiary syphilis is characterized by the spread of the lesion over the surface either eccentrically or in any one direction.
+Initially, a group of tubercles appears, which merge and undergo slow evolution.
 The appearance of new elements occurs in repeated outbreaks.
 Old tubercles of tertiary syphilis undergo reverse development, and new ones appear nearby, and the lesion spreads, sometimes covering large surfaces, leaving behind a continuous mosaic scar.
-Since the tubercles are prone to merging, the growth line of the focus is represented by a ridge-like border in the form of scallops or concentric arcs.
+Since the tubercles tend to merge, the growth line of the lesion is represented by a ridge-like border in the form of scallops or concentric arcs.

-In those cases when the tubercles of tertiary syphilis merge, forming continuous infiltrates in the form of plaques of round or scalloped outlines, they create a "platform" for tubercle syphilis.
-The diameter of the plaques reaches 5-6 cm, their edges are clear, the color is dark red, the surface is smooth, in places it peels off, and in places it ulcerates.
-Tuberous syphilis "platform" is more often localized on the palms and soles.
-On the lips and in the area of the nose, the infiltration has no clear boundaries.
+In cases where the tubercles of tertiary syphilis merge, forming continuous infiltrates in the form of plaques of round or scalloped outlines, they call tubercular syphilis a “platform”.
+The diameter of the plaques reaches 5-6 cm, their edges are clear, the color is dark red, the surface is smooth, in some places it peels, and in others it ulcerates.
+Tuberous syphilide “platform” is often localized on the palms and soles.
+On the lips and in the nose area, the infiltrate does not have clear boundaries.

-Dwarf tubercular syphilis is a rare rash of tertiary syphilis, observed in the late period of tertiary syphilis.
-Its elements are small in size (from millet to hemp grain), they do not ulcerate, after their regression, there is a slight cicatricial atrophy of the skin.
-The tubercles of this syphilis are few in number (10-20 elements), they are grouped, localized on a limited small area of the skin.
+Dwarf tubercular syphilide is a rare rash of tertiary syphilis, observed in the late period of tertiary syphilis.
+Its elements are small in size (from millet to hemp grains), they do not ulcerate, and after their regression, slight cicatricial atrophy of the skin remains.
+The tubercles of this syphilide are few in number (10-20 elements), they are grouped, localized in a limited small area of the skin.

-Syphilitic gum is an inflammatory node of a spherical shape, of a dense consistency, the skin above it is copper-red.
+Syphilitic gumma is an inflammatory nodule of spherical shape, dense consistency, the skin over it is copper-red in color.
 Sizes range from pea to walnut.
 Gummas of the tertiary period of syphilis gradually increase in size, their color acquires brownish or bluish shades.
-Over time, fluctuation appears in the center of the gum.
-Then the gum is opened.
-A small amount of a transparent, viscous, glue-like liquid is released from the resulting fistulous opening.
-The name "gumma" comes from the Latin " gummi"- gum, Greek -" kommidion"- a thick sap that appears in many trees on the surface of the bark when it is damaged and usually hardens quickly.
+Over time, a fluctuation appears in the center of the gumma.
+Then the gumma is opened.
+A small amount of clear, viscous, glue-like liquid is released from the resulting fistula opening.
+The name "gumma" comes from the Latin " gummi" - gum, Greek - " commidion"- thick sap that appears on the surface of the bark of many trees when it is damaged and usually hardens quickly.

 The opening of the gumma of tertiary syphilis increases in size and turns into an ulcer.
-A gummy ulcer of a round shape with dense, roller-like raised uncovered edges.
-A characteristic clinical sign of an ulcer is a gummy core - dirty gray or grayish-yellow necrotic masses, firmly fixed at the bottom of the ulcer.
-After rejection of the gummy core, granulations appear and ultimately, the ulcer is scarred.
-In some cases, the gum does not ulcerate, leaving behind cicatricial atrophy.
+A round-shaped gummous ulcer with dense, raised, raised, uncut edges.
+A characteristic clinical sign of an ulcer is a gummous core - dirty gray or grayish-yellow necrotic masses firmly fixed at the bottom of the ulcer.
+After the gummy core is rejected, granulations appear and ultimately, the ulcer scars.
+In some cases, the gumma does not ulcerate, leaving behind cicatricial atrophy.

 As a rule, gumma in tertiary syphilis does not cause subjective sensations.
-However, in places subject to mechanical or chemical irritation (corners of the mouth, genitals, near joints), gums can be painful.
+However, in places exposed to mechanical or chemical irritation (corners of the mouth, genitals, near joints), gummas can be painful.

-The duration of the existence of gum in tertiary syphilis varies widely - from several weeks to several months, and in rare cases - years.
+The duration of existence of gummas in tertiary syphilis varies widely - from several weeks to several months, and in rare cases - years.

 1. single (solitary),